Benny24aa/NHS_Open_Data_App_V2/README.md

 # NHS Scotland Open Data Application

 * This is an application that I have built in my personal time.
-The R shiny app will be available to the public soon.
+The R shiny app is [NHS Open Data Application](https://benny24aa.shinyapps.io/NHSOpenDataDashboard/)
 * The data underlying the app can be found on the [PHS open data website (external link)](https://www.opendata.nhs.scot/)

 # Features